Why Do I Feel Light Headed After Deadlifts? Solutions And Fixes!

 For all the same reasons why you feel light headed after a deadlift.

-I have had this feeling before in my six years of strength training.
+I have had this feeling before in my eight years of strength training.

 While doing my research online, I found that one of the culprits to produce this feeling is by holding our breath.